 Systematic Methodology: The Parsoli Islamic Equity (PIE) Index has been created and maintained according to a consistent, quantitative methodology.
 Lines of business deemed incompatible with Shariah Law are excluded, and financial ratios are screened through carefully defined parameters.
 Stocks passing the screens are then selected according to an established set of rules.

-The project involves continuous monitoring and screening of over 5000 listed stocks on Indian bourses.
-Data used for studies are sourced from Capital Market Publishers India Pvt.
-Ltd.
+Methodology Overview The methodology involves continuous monitoring and screening of over 5000 listed stocks on Indian bourses.

-In line with the existing thinking among leading Fiqh scholars around the globe, the screen involves eliminating such companies from that do not meet the criteria listed in the following sections.
-According to the well-known scholar Mohammad Taqi Usmani, the following conditions must be met before a stock is found acceptable.
+In line with leading Fiqh scholars around the globe, the screening involves eliminating companies that do not meet the criteria listed in the following sections.
+The following conditions must be met before a stock is found acceptable: